w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 ##### Applying “ambiguous to users in general” to Non-Web Documents and Software

-This applies directly as written and as described in the WCAG 2 glossary, replacing “Web page” with “non-web document or software”.
+This applies directly as written and as described in the WCAG 2 glossary, replacing “web page” with “non-web document or software”.

 With this substitution, it would read: